 Any adult or minor child not included on the HUD Form 50058 who has been in the unit more than 30 consecutive days without PHA approval, or a total of thirty (30) days in a twelve (12) month period, will be considered to be living in the unit as an unauthorized occupant.
+If the family has mitigating circumstances, a family can request in writing for a visitor to stay over 30 days (less than 12 months.
+For over 12 months see Chapter 24 Reasonable Accommodations) once a Landlord has approved the request.
 If the PHA determines based on the evidence that an individual is an unauthorized occupant, the PHA will propose termination of the household's participation in the HCV Program since prior approval was not requested for the additional household member.
 When the PHA makes the determination that there is an unauthorized occupant/household member in the unit, the family may provide evidence that the individual (who the PHA purports to be an unauthorized occupant) is a guest (who has not been in the unit for a longer period of time than the PHA's guest policy allows) and not an occupant of the unit.
 The PHA may consider the following factors in determining that the unauthorized occupant is residing in the assisted unit as part of the household: